bioidiap/bob.extension/doc/guide.rst

 If you intend to distribute your newly created package, please consider carefully documenting and creating unit tests for your package.
-Documentation is a great starting point for users and unit tests can be used to check funcionality in unexpected circumstances such as variations in package versions.
+Documentation is a great starting point for users and unit tests can be used to check functionality in unexpected circumstances such as variations in package versions.

 Documentation